live-controls/trellog/README.md

 - 'token': Your Trello API tokenn
 - 'list_errors' => The Id of the list you want to upload the errors to.
 This can be found by https://trello.com/b/LINK_TO_YOUR_BOARD.json
 - 'queue' => The queue TRELLOG will be running on
-- 'cooldown' => env('TRELLOG_COOLDOWN', false) //Cooldown of a message with the same fingerprint in minutes
+- 'cooldown' => The cooldown in minutes before a report with the same fingerprint is uploaded again.
+If set to FALSE this feature will be disabled.
+Important to know that this only works with Cache that support TTL!